Causes of Cirrhosis

 Obesity and type 2 diabetes are the two main causes of NAFLD.
 Metabolic syndrome is another major factor.
-Metabolic syndrome is a collection of risk factors that include abdominal obesity, unhealthy blood lipid levels, high blood pressure, and insulin resistance.
+Metabolic syndrome is a collection of risk factors that include:

 Nonalcoholic fatty liver disease is usually benign and very slowly progressive.
-But, in certain patients, it can lead to cirrhosis and eventual liver failure.
-NAFLD also increases the risk for heart disease, which is the leading cause of death for these patients.
+But, in certain people, it can lead to cirrhosis and eventual liver failure.
+NAFLD also increases the risk for heart disease, which is the leading cause of death for these people.

-Other Hereditary Disorders.
-Other inherited diseases that can cause cirrhosis include Wilson’s disease (which causes an accumulation of copper in the body), alpha-1 antitrypsin deficiency (a genetic disorder caused by defective production of a particular enzyme), and glycogen storage diseases (a group of disorders that cause abnormal amounts of glycogen to be stored in the liver).
+Other inherited diseases that can cause cirrhosis include Wilson disease (which causes an accumulation of copper in the body), alpha-1 antitrypsin deficiency (a genetic disorder caused by defective production of a particular enzyme), and glycogen storage diseases (a group of disorders that cause abnormal amounts of glycogen to be stored in the liver).